Disney World on a Budget: 15 Genius Ways on How to Save Money at Disney World

 12. Bring your own Disney essentials.

 First-things-first is that I do recommend that you bring a backpack with you if you plan on spending an entire day at one of the Disney parks.

-When visiting Disney World on a budget be sure to take advantage of freebies and the free things to do at Disney World.
+When visiting Disney World on a budget be sure to take advantage of any available freebies that truly do exist.

 The existence of free things and experiences may come as a surprise to you, as most of them are not publicly advertised or often talked about.